It had its time of glory in the past. In ancient Greece, philosophy

 foolishly mistaken?
 Have things changed so fast?

-ideological biases!
-While we spent years trying to detect the
+disguised as bad ideological biases!
+While we spent years trying

-real prejudices hidden behind the appearance of objective
+to detect the real prejudices hidden behind the appearance of

-statements, do we have now to reveal the real objective and
+objective statements, do we have now to reveal the real

 ..."